beatrizalbiero/tutorials/git.md

 ```
 git status
 ```
-6. Add ALL the files to the repo.
+6. Add ALL the files to the repo :
 ```Shell
 git add .
 #or individually
 git add filename1 filename2 filename3 ...
 ```
 7. Commit tracked files to the master branch

+  Commit is a common command that after you update a change in your code you will *record* it changes and take a note to what have you done:
 ```
 git commit -am "Type here changes you've made on your work"
 ```
 In this section, you should type changes you've made on your code so you can track them later.

-8. Push the files to the Git repo at github.com.
+8. Now you send the files to the Git repo at github.com or bitbucket:
 ```Shell
 git push origin master
 ```

 ---
 ## New Branches
-If you have one issue and don't want to mess with the main code, is good to create a branch:
+If you have one issue or a **BRAND NEW FEATURE THAT WILL REVOLUTIONIZE THE WORLD** and don't want to mess with the main code (MASTER), is good to create a branch for this code:

 1. Create new branch
 ```Shell